15 expert stroke exercises for effective physical therapy at home

 Why you should do it: Leg exercises for stroke patients can help improve your gait (manner of walking) and balance.

-Click the video for more leg exercises from our physical therapist Liliana:
+Click the video for more leg stroke rehabilitation exercises at home:

-The following exercises are guided by a physical therapist named Liliana, DPT.
+The following stroke rehabilitation exercises are guided by a physical therapist named Liliana, DPT.

 1. Knee Extensions

 From a seated position, extend your left leg until it’s parallel to the floor.
 Avoid locking your knee.
 Then, slowly bring your foot back down to the floor.

 Repeat with your right leg, alternating back and forth between legs for a total of 20 repetitions (10 on each leg).

 From a seated position, lift your affected leg up into your chest, trying your best to maintain controlled movement.

 Then place your foot back down onto the floor.
 Repeat on the other leg, alternating back and forth for a total of 10 repetitions.

 Why you should do it: Core exercises help strengthen your midline stability, which also improves your balance and gait.